(G, \mu)-displays and Rapoport-Zink spaces: On certain nilradicals

 \begin{remark} In fact, the proof only uses that $\cap_m \ker(F_{A/pA})^m$ is nilpotent.
 Indeed, suppose that $pA=0$ and that we have $\fraka=\fraka^2\subset \ker(F^n_A)$ with $n\geq 1$.
 We can induct on $n$.
 Consider $\fraka'=\{\sum_ix_iy_i^p|x_i\in A,\,y_i\in\fraka\}$.
 This satisfies $\fraka'=\fraka'^2\subset \ker(F_A^{n-1})$ and by induction $\fraka'=0$.
 This gives $\fraka\subset \ker(F_A)$ and we can conclude the proof. \end{remark}

-\begin{corollary} Let $R$ be a noetherian ring.
-If $p$ is nilpotent in $R$ and if $B$ is a flat $R$-algebra for which $\sqrt{0_B}$ is nilpotent, then $B\otimes_RB$ is almost Frobenius separated (aFs). \end{corollary} \begin{proof} Recall that we denote by $Q(A)$ the ring of total fractions of $A$, i.e. $Q(A)$ is the localization $N^{-1}A$ on the set of non-zero divisors $N\subset A$.
+\begin{corollary} Let $R$ be a Noetherian ring.
+If $p$ is nilpotent in $R$ and if $B$ is a flat $R$-algebra for which $\sqrt{0_B}$ is nilpotent, then $B\otimes_RB$ is almost Frobenius separated (aFs). \end{corollary} \begin{proof} Recall that we denote by $Q(A)$ the total quotient ring of $A$, i.e. $Q(A)$ is the localization $N^{-1}A$ on the set of non-zero divisors $N\subset A$.
 Lemma \ref{GNN04} implies that $Q(B_{\rm red})\otimes_{Q(R_{\rm red})}Q(B_{\rm red})$ is almost Frobenius separated, and we claim that the kernel of the canonical homomorphism

 is nilpotent.
 We first argue that we can quickly reduce to the case that $R$ is reduced.
 Indeed, since $R$ is Noetherian, $\sqrt{0_R}$ is a nilpotent ideal we can replace $R$ and $B$ by $R_{\rm red}$ and $B/\sqrt{0_R}B$.
 Now assuming that $R=R_{\rm red}$, let us write $S$ for the set of non-zero-divisors of $R$.
 Observe that since $B$ is $R$-flat the images of the elements of $S$ in $B$ are also non-zero-divisors of $B$, yielding natural injections $B\hookrightarrow S^{-1}B$ and also $B\otimes_RB\hookrightarrow S^{-1}B\otimes_RS^{-1}B$.
 However, since the kernels of both maps